Compare RETS vs FTP IDX Feeds

 Pass this post on to other agents in your office.

 With ftp feeds, the whole listing is downloaded rather than the bits and pieces that have been updated.
 Considering the MLS feed is many hundreds of gigagbytes, the servers get bogged down.
 That slowness is not appreciated by your visitors who might be viewing on a mobile device.
 And Google and Bing don’t like the slowness either, so they’ll lower your search engine rankings.

 Your MLS server too, may actually be very slow, something you can’t control, unless you get the idx feed placed on your own hosting platform.
 Then you can get superfast hosting and be Google friendly!

 Test Your Page Speed and Mobile Friendliness

 You can check your listings mobile friendliness and load speed here: First, cut out the url of one of the mls home listings on your site.
 It will likely be very long.
 Make sure you get it all, and then paste in the PageSpeed Insights box:

 Duplicate Content is Considered Spam By Google

 Duplicate content isn’t subject to a penalty, unless there’s lots of it.
 Most times, Google will just ignore your duplicate content and only show the top 20 or so sites with that particular “syndicated” content.
-Your site needs to be optimized so it’s one of those top sites.
-SEO is complicated, but suffice to say, optimization plus lots of good unique pages is a very good thing.
+Your site needs to be optimized so it’s considered the premium website by everyone.

 Does Your Site Use the FTP IDX Feed?